20th century women's fitness culture: 1940 to 1960

 Following WWII, some women returned to a life of domesticity, while others desired to continue working.
 Women became increasingly involved in sports and it wasn't long after the war that the first women's athletic revolution, which allowed more rights for women athletes and coaches, was created.
 For women not interested in joining sports teams, magazines continued to offer several articles full of advice for women on how to stay fit, including simple exercises, or popular fitness programs to join in on.
-Some articles capitalized on women's new-found independence, offering workout programs that would make them strong enough to help do "men's work" or hard labor in times of emergency, others offered after-hour fitness programs for working women, and some targeted the at-home mom and how she could fit fitness into her every day routine without spending a penny.
+Some articles capitalized on women's new-found independence, offering workout programs that would make them strong enough to help do "men's work" or hard labor in times of emergency, others offered after-hour fitness programs for working women, and some targeted the at-home mom and how she could fit fitness into her everyday routine without spending a penny.
 During the late 40s special "exercise suits" that resembled swimwear of the time, even began to be offered for the everyday woman's fitness routines.

 Various means of aiding women in becoming slim were advertised in magazines.

 On January 8, 1940, Life Magazine wrote about a new phonographic record produced by RCA Records.
-The record contained 19 different exercises aimed at helping women fight “a battle against growing curves.”
+The record contained 19 different exercises aimed at helping women fight "a battle against growing curves."
 The exercises featured in the record were created by Wanda Bowman-Wilson, a female fitness trainer in New York.
 The exercises were specifically aimed at slimming the hips through various movements such as high kicks, lunges, and squats and the program promised to help remove inches of excess fat from the hip area.

-The November 4th, 1940 edition of Life Magazine included a small article about the MacLevy “Slenderizing Salons”.
+The November 4th, 1940 edition of Life Magazine included a small article about the MacLevy "Slenderizing Salons".
 The article featured pictures of model, Pat Ogden on various reducing machines.
 The article displays pictures of Ogden and other women using the machines on their calves, thighs, ankles, stomach, back and hips to rub away the excess fat on their bodies.

 Good Housekeeping also included articles advising women on how to "change their shape".
 Articles covered exercises aiming to help women improve posture, slim their hips and trim their ankles while not thinning their faces, as well as expand their chest while shrinking their waist and arms.
 Diet was included in exercise suggestions and most exercises were merely simple stretches.

 The Ladies' Home Journal published an article in February 1941 about health and beauty from the perspective of Dr. T. A. Pierson and his son Dr. J. R. Pierson.
 In the article the two doctors offer advice to women on how to stay slim and encourage women to follow a simple "slimming diet" rather than fad diets.
 They suggest that it is better for women to be under weight than overweight.
 They also explain how one of the best exercises for a woman are her household duties, and that besides those she doesn't need more exercise.